 There’s a plethora of employee benefits and perks that an organization can offer its employees.
 Still, many of these benefits range from unrelated, to ineffective, in regards to combating negative mental health issues.

 With that being said, there are multiple benefits and perks that aid individuals who are dealing with mental health issues.
-These ten benefits can improve employees’ mental health at work.
+These eleven benefits can improve employees’ mental health at work.

 1. Employee Assistance Program (EAP)